chrisgrieser/nvim-scissors/README.md

 You can also use `:ScissorsAddNewSnippet` and `:ScissorsEditSnippet` if you prefer ex commands.

-The `:ScissorsAddSnippet` ex command also accepts a range to prefill the snippet body (for example `:'<,'> ScissorsAddNewSnippet` or `:3 ScissorsAddNewSnippet`).
+The `:ScissorsAddSnippet` ex command accepts a range to prefill the snippet body (for example `:'<,'> ScissorsAddNewSnippet` or `:3 ScissorsAddNewSnippet`).

 ### Editing snippets in the popup window